rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-This interface provides a set of `APIs` to facilitate communication through the `caller` and `HAL`.
+DeviceSettings Host `HAL` provides a set of `APIs` to initialize, set, and query information about the `HAL` and `SoC`.

-The Device settings manager `HAL` for dsHost provides a set of `APIs` to query the current CPU temperature, current version number, the Host EDID number, and the SoC ID.
-It also provides a an `API` to set the current version number.
+- The main purpose is to facilitate communication between the `Caller`, `HAL` and the `SoC`, such that information about the current `HAL` version number, the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `Caller`.

 ## Component Runtime Execution Requirements

 ### Initialization and Startup

-`Caller` should initialize by calling `dsHostInit()` before calling any other `APIs`.
+`Caller` must be initialized by calling `dsHostInit()` before calling any other `APIs`.

 ### Threading Model